fdietz/green_aliens/README.md

 Checkout the [heroko demo](http://green-aliens.herokuapp.com/)!

+## Get it running

+Clone the repository and install the npm packages:

+    npm install

+now start the server

+    npm start

+and open in your browser [http://localhost:3000](http://localhost:3000).

 ## Credits
 Most of the code is a derivate work based on [Pascal Rettig's](https://github.com/cykod) book [Professional HTML5 Mobile Game Development](http://www.wrox.com/WileyCDA/WroxTitle/Professional-HTML5-Mobile-Game-Development.productCd-1118301323.html).
 I can highly recommend it to everyone looking into HTML5 game development.
 The explosion assets are also taken from the book's samples.